COSD-PANDA/streetsSD/README.md

 # SDStreets

 ## About
-SDStreets is a simple front-end visualization tool for displaying work completed.
+StreetsSD is a simple front-end visualization tool for displaying work completed.

 ## Getting Started
 ### Requirements